Mohamed-MT/Agentic-AI-Drone-Script-Project/README.md

 > Mission files can be edited at any time, allowing you to build a library of reusable drone missions.
 ---
+## Files Created Automatically

+The first time the script runs, it will create several folders and files used to store missions, logs and reports.

+These include:

+- missions/
+- logs/
+- reports/
+- drone_sessions.db

+These are generated automatically and do not require any manual setup.

 ## Available Commands